ECE530-2023/news-analyzer-NoahRobit72/Error Handling.md

+<h1>Standard Error Codes for API's</h1>

-<h1>HTTP accomplishes this with five categories of status codes:</h1>
+HTTP accomplishes this with five categories of status codes:

 As the creator of my API, it's essential to handle errors effectively to ensure a positive user experience.
 My API should validate all incoming requests and return appropriate error responses if validation fails.